NadiaMoustafa/payment-scoring/README.md

 1. Setup & Configuration : (docker-compose to work Kafka + Zookeeper + MySQL)
 2. Model Integration : The model is trained and saved as a pkl file so the consumer can use it directly
-3. Real-Time Processing: Consumer : it runs in real-time read the transactions from kafka(producer) & use the model to score the paymets then write into mySQL
+3. Real-Time Processing: Consumer : it runs in real-time read the transactions from kafka (producer) & use the model to score the payments then write into mySQL
 4. Testing & Validation : finally you can test by open the DB in your device and see the scores (the results) in the real-time

 ## Test Data